Juwon-Ogunseye/ChainCoop-TaskTracker/Chain-Coop Team Tasks/DEVs TASKS.md

   - Activate the withdrawal feature.
   - Fix the add funds functionality.
   - Address discrepancies between the funds interface created by the UI team and the current implementation.
-  -
+## Backend Task and Implementation
+- [ ] Cloudinary account and keys 📅 2024-08-07
+- [ ] project portfolio management 📅 2024-08-12 ⏫

-## UI/UX Team Design Feedback]
+## UI/UX Team Design Feedback
--  we look into the design on figma and then check the design you created seems there is small discrepancy [[Meeting with uiux team#Discrepancy between UI/UX Design and frontend work]]
+-  we look into the design on figma and then check the design you created seems there is small discrepancy [[UI TEAM TASKS#Discrepancy between UI/UX Design and frontend work]]

+### Frontend Feedbacks on the UI design

+## issues with the frontend design
+- emails is not suppose to show at pay with paystack
+## issues with the backend
+- cannot submit proposal due to the endpoint
+## issues with the profile
+- the profile page has not been completed
+- remove reset with emails from the figma profile
+- new password and comfirm password